SoftwareHeritage/swh-docs/docs/deposit/index.rst

 .. thumbnail:: images/software_life_cycle_en-1024x810.png

+(we need a better picture)

-The deposit service allows a client (a repository, e.g. HAL) to submit software source archives and its associated metadata to the Software Heritage archive.
+The deposit service allows a partner to submit software source archives and their associated metadata to the Software Heritage archive.

-Metadata can be also submitted referencing a repository url (origin) or a :ref:`SWHIDs <persistent-identifiers>`.
+Metadata can be also submitted referencing a an existing repository url (origin) or a :ref:`SWHIDs <persistent-identifiers>`.

 Explanations